ahhh-reptar/EngBags/README.md

 # EngInventory

+# EngInventory
+EngInventory, first made by Engival, then edited by Baroque, now by me.
+An edit of an edit of what is basically an edit of the default interface.
+Play the Inception music.

+# Differences Between Baroque's Edit and Mine
+- I extend bag slot support from 128 to 160, which (to my understanding) is the current max at Turtle WoW.
+- I include a bag bar at the top of the frame, next to the edit button.

+# Known Issues
+- If you take a bag out of a slot and don't replace it, the original bag icon sometimes stays there.
+This fixes itself on reload, relog, or just placing a new bag there.
+Not a serious issue so I'm not gonna bother trying to fix it.

+---

+# Original Baroque Readme

 EngInventory - 2019 Baroque edit

 One-bag with item type auto-sort.
 I've modded it to use sensible categorization/auto sorting for both leveling and end-game Vanilla 1.12.
 It's modified for all the requirements of a serious Vanilla end-game raider, presenting inventory contents in a streamlined way.